-Receive Companding Latency

-In addition to the cycles used for synchronization, there are some additional delays possible due to receive companding.
+5.13.9 Receive Companding Latency In addition to the cycles used for synchronization, there are some additional delays possible due to receive companding.
 The synchronized request is used by the processor to decide when to write the receive register with the expanded value.
 This can only occur on instruction cycle boundaries and only one receive register can be expanded at a time.
-On the ADSP-218x family processors, there is also a possibility of a delay due to the availability of the companding circuitry.
+On the ADSP-2100 family processors that have two serial ports (i.e. all except the ADSP-2105), there is also a possibility of a delay due to the availability of the companding circuitry.
 SPORT0 has the higher priority.
 When companding is enabled, the autobuffer or interrupt request does not occur until the register has been expanded.
-Figure 5-35 and Figure 5-36 show examples of autobuffering with companding and the latencies involved.
-Figure 5-36 shows the latency when there are two pending receive autobuffer requests with companding enabled.
+The next two diagrams show examples of autobuffering with companding and the latencies involved.

-Figure 5-35.
-Receive Companding Example
+Figure 5.39 Autobuffering Interrupt Example